 The fundamental niche manifold that emerges from the ensemble of simulated foraging strategies is based on biweekly proportional contributions of each resource to the simulated consumer’s diet over time.
 We use diffusion mapping to establish a 2-D embedding of the niche manifold based on the averaged dietary trajectories of 500 replicate consumers across a strategy space defined by a range of targeting weights for each of the 6 resource groups.
 As such, the dietary niche manifold depicts the ensemble of simulated consumer targeting strategies as points, where point color denotes the functional resource group targeted and increased opacity denotes increasing targeting weight (Fig 8A).
 We find that consumer foraging strategies emerge as ‘spines’ from a central, generalist strategy (c=1; black circle).
 Specialists—individuals targeting specific resources (colors)—are located at the end of each spine farthest from the manifold center (c=0).
-The minimum convex polygon around these strategies defines all potential foraging strategies, providing a novel estimate of the fundamental dietary niche (Fig. 8B).
+The minimum convex polygon around these strategies defines all potential foraging strategies, providing a novel estimate of the fundamental foraging niche (Fig. 8B).

 This simple foraging model presents, to our knowledge, the first quantitative estimate of a fundamental dietary niche incorporating environmental and allometric constraints that can be directly compared to the empirical data as presented in Q1–2.
 We will integrate dietary information obtained from stable isotope values and mixing models (Q1) with information from fecal metabarcoding to reconstruct the proportional reliance on dietary functional groups.
 These empirical observations comprise the realized niche, which can be directly evaluated in the context of the quantified fundamental niche manifold, thus providing insight into the generative mechanisms directing observed consumer strategies.
 Furthermore, the underlying model from which we derive the fundamental niche manifold is able to incorporate additional realism such as resource quality (Q2) and consumer behavior (see below), thereby allowing us to relate temporal changes in diet to the predicted fitness consequences of consumer strategies.